FlixCoder/serde-brief/docs/format-specification.md

 ## Defined Types

-Every value in Brief is prepended with a byte detailing its type.
+Every value in Serde-Brief is prepended with a byte detailing its type.
-The Brief format currently contains these types:
+The Serde-Brief format currently contains these types:

 | Type | Description | Byte value |
 | --- | --- | --- |